c-spark/cspark-ts-sdk/docs/readme.md

 ### Error Handling

-The SDK will only throw `SparkError` errors when something goes wrong.
+The SDK will only throw `SparkError` errors when something goes wrong unless a request gets aborted.
 Whether you choose to use `async-await` or `promise-chaining`, you should always handle these errors to avoid disrupting the flow of your application.

 ```ts